Worried about a bunch of VCs replacing you? You should be a little worried, probably.

 - First, if you really screw up, and couldn’t make it happen, and someone else could … shouldn’t you be replaced?

-OK you probably agree with both in theory.
+OK, you probably agree with both in theory.
 But you’re really worried about the grey area in the middle.
 You give it 110%.
 For years.
 The company does reasonably well, or at least, doesn’t fail.
 You don’t think anyone could have done any better, or will do any better.
-But a bunch of guys want to replace you anyway.
+But a bunch of VCs want to replace you anyway.

 That doesn’t often happen.
 But it does happen regularly.